Introduction to LINQ Include

 var C_OrderDetails=context.customer details.Include ("OrderDetails").ToList();

-How does include works in LINQ?
+How does include work in LINQ?

-LINQ Include() which point towards the similar entities must read from the database to get in a single query.
-Lets understand the below example like how the LINQ Include functionality to load the related entities automatically.
-To assume that the CustomerDetails Object has links to its OrderDetails and those orders has a reference of LineItems those LineItems also had a reference to the ProductDetails, by using LINQ Include() it allows you to specify the related entities to be read from the database in a single query.
+LINQ Include(), which point towards the similar entities that must read from the database to get in a single query.
+Let’s understand the below example, like how the LINQ Include functionality loads the related entities automatically.
+To assume that the CustomerDetails Object has links to its OrderDetails and those orders have a reference of LineItems, those LineItems also had a reference to the ProductDetails; by using LINQ Include(), it allows you to specify the related entities to be read from the database in a single query.

 Var COrderDetails=context.CustomerDetails.Include ("OrderDetails").ToList();

-By using only SQL statements instead of using the Include() methods we need to generate the following queries to retrieve the same above,
+By using only SQL statements instead of using the Include() methods, we need to generate the following queries to retrieve the same above,

 SELECT * FROM CustomerDetails;